Private company now manages eastern Ontario paramedic service | CBC News

 After being asked about specific concerns raised in New Brunswick, she reiterated council remains in control of the budget and governance of the service.

-Orchard said the "magic" of Medavie is: it offers best practices from other provinces, data analytics, buying power and "bench strength," which can be called upon when issues arise.
+Orchard said the "magic" of Medavie is that it offers best practices from other provinces, data analytics, buying power and "bench strength," which can be called upon when issues arise.

 "We're really quite excited because they're going to be able to help us implement programs that we can't develop ourselves," she explained.